I. Announcements by the Greek State

 7. Personal Hygiene and prevention

-COVID-19 Guidelines on home isolation of suspect case
+Guidelines for home isolation of suspect COVID-19 case

 - People who are contacts of a suspect or confirmed COVID-19 case (i.e. family members, friends, acquaintances, healthcare workers) should monitor their health condition (temperature check twice a day) 14 days from the last exposure.
 It is wise to keep daily contact with healthcare professionals throughout the entire monitoring period.

-- In the case that the person under self-isolation experiences respiratory infection symptoms (i.e. fever, cough, sore throat, difficulty in breathing) they should contact immediately their physician or the Hellenic National Public Health Organization (Tel No: 1135 or 210 5212 054), for further guidance.
+- In case a person under self-isolation experiences respiratory infection symptoms (i.e. fever, cough, sore throat, difficulty in breathing) they should contact immediately their physician or the Hellenic National Public Health Organization (Tel No: 1135 or 210 5212 054), for further guidance.

 Cough or sneeze into your elbow or a tissue and throw it in the trash right away.
 Keep your hands away from your face.
 Wash your hands regularly for at least 20 seconds using soap and water, especially before eating and after you go to the bathroom.
 If you don’t have soap and water, have someone older help you use a special hand cleaner.
 Don’t exchange items (such as pen, pencil, eraser, mobile phone, banknotes, coins, etc.) with your classmates.
 Keep 1.5 m away from everyone, inside and outside school.
 If you feel sick let your parents / guardians or your teacher know immediately and stay home until you feel completely fine.